ferrilab/bitvec/book/pointer-encoding.md

-These requirements traditionally make it difficult to encode non-address information into a bare reference, since the compiler has a very firm expectation that a reference to a type is immediately dereferenceäble to a value of that type, but if your type happens to be zero-sized, then it can never exist in memory, no loads or stores to it can ever be produced, and the compiler no longer concerns itself with the actual bit-pattern value of references to it.
+These requirements traditionally make it difficult to encode non-address information into a bare reference, since the compiler has a very firm expectation that a reference to a type is immediately dereferenceable to a value of that type, but if your type happens to be zero-sized, then it can never exist in memory, no loads or stores to it can ever be produced, and the compiler no longer concerns itself with the actual bit-pattern value of references to it.